newfies-dialer/newfies-dialer/docs/source/celery/celery-configuration.rst

 Running celeryd/celerybeat as a daemon (Debian/Ubuntu)
 ------------------------------------------------------

-To configure celeryd you probably need to at least tell it where to change directory to when it starts (to find your celeryconfig).
+To configure celeryd you will need to tell it where to change directory to, when it starts in order to find your celeryconfig.
 ::

 $ cd install/celery-init/etc/default/

-1) Open celeryd in text editor & change following variables
+1) Open celeryd in text editor & change the following variables

    Configuration file:  /etc/default/celeryd